11:1 And the whole earth was of one language, and of one speech.

 Their humanistic purpose was brought to nothing. v.4; cp.
 Psa 2:1-5; Isa 8:9,10

-That final Babylon will also come to nothing.
+The final form of Babylon will also come to nothing.
 Rev 18:1-11

 Babel- the name: